learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 ```

 ## Take 1
-* Generate a random normal variable `x_random` in numpy with 10,000 values.
-Set the mean value to 0 and standard deviation to 2.
+* Generate a random normal variable `x_random` in NumPy with 10,000 values.
+Set the mean value to 0 and the standard deviation to 2.
-* Plot a histogram for the data, set bins to `auto` (default).
+* Plot a histogram of the data, set bins to `auto` (default).
 * Calculate the skewness and kurtosis for this data distribution using the SciPy functions.
 * Record your observations about the calculated values and the shape of the data.